wilsonj806/todolet/docs/routing.md

     - does the todo message/ body need updating
     - is the todo priority level changing

+Also reference the [IETF standard](https://tools.ietf.org/html/rfc6570) on proper URI templating.

 ## Extra Credit

 The below routes would be extra: